Tag Archives: Swedish navy

 By 1939, with Europe again headed to war, it was thought that Fylgia could be reworked for a coastal defense mission, after all, she still had a sound hull and a decent armor scheme.

-The armored cruiser FYLGIA under reconstruction at Oskarhamn’s shipyard 1939-1940.
-Note, all of her funnels are gone.
+The armored cruiser FYLGIA under reconstruction at Oskarhamn’s shipyard from 1939-1940.
+Note, that all of her funnels are gone.
 Fo62553A

 Transferred to Oskarshamn, Fylgia spent 18 months undergoing a complete modernization.
-With that, her 12-pack of coal-burning boilers were junked in favor of a quartet of new Penhoët oil-burners, which made one of her three boiler rooms an empty compartment–converted to accommodations– and allowed her No. 1 funnel to be deleted.
+With that, her 12-pack of coal-burning boilers was junked in favor of a quartet of new Penhoët oil burners, which made one of her three boiler rooms an empty compartment–converted to accommodations– and allowed her No. 1 funnel to be deleted.
 She could again make 21+ knots.

 Note the usual Swedish 1940s scheme that consisted of a mottled grey-on-grey camouflage with white recognition stripes.